wikimedia/mediawiki-api-demos/README.md

 A sample app that uses MediaWiki Action [API:Usercontribs](https://www.mediawiki.org/wiki/API:Usercontribs) allows you to see the latest top 50 edits made by a user.
 This app uses Flask Framework as backend.

 ### Contribute!
 This project welcomes contributions, and we try to be as newbie-friendly as possible.
-Checkout out the CONTRIBUTING file for more details.
+Checkout the CONTRIBUTING file for more details.
 <!-- ```
 $ git clone https://github.com/wikimedia/MediaWiki-Action-API-Code-Samples.git
 $ cd MediaWiki-Action-API-Code-Samples